ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.growatt/README.md

 [![NPM](https://nodei.co/npm/iobroker.growatt.png?downloads=true)](https://nodei.co/npm/iobroker.growatt/)

-## Important: please read

-Growatt's cloud servers are very unstable.
-There are error messages and timeouts when data is requested.
-If you are still thinking about getting an inverter, it is better to use a good product.
-Devices that transmit the data directly in the house via modbus-ip are best.
+This adapter works through Growatt's cloud servers.
 There is also the [Grott project](https://github.com/johanmeijer/grott) that intercepts the data from the communication.
-Here, however, it also happens that older data sets are transmitted or the transmission is suspended, since this only listens in and temporarily stores the data.

 ---